David Anenih

-David Anenih (ə-NEE-nee) (born August 15, 1999) is an American professional football linebacker for the San Antonio Brahmas of the United Football League (UFL).
+David Anenih (ə-NEE-nee) (born August 15, 1999) is an American professional football linebacker.
 He played college football at Houston, and originally signed with the Tennessee Titans as an undrafted free agent in 2022.
 Anenih has also played for the Pittsburgh Steelers, Atlanta Falcons, and Arizona Cardinals.

 Early life

 David Anenih was born on August 15, 1999, in Arlington, Texas.
 Anenih attended Mansfield Timberview High School where he played track and field and football and was also an honorable mention for class 5A All-State football in Texas.
 He is of Nigerian descent.

 College career

 Anenih was rated as the number thirteen player in the state of Texas, and chose to attend Houston University over Kansas State University, Oklahoma State University, Texas Tech University, and others.
 As a true freshman, Anenih appeared in nine games where he totaled six tackles, of which two were sacks.
 As a sophomore, Anenih then played in thirteen games and improved his defensive numbers, becoming third on the team with four sacks.
 Anenih further improved his output on the Houston defense as a junior, registering five sacks, which were tied for the team total.
 Due to the shortened year in 2020 caused by COVID-19, Anenih was only able to play in eight games.
 Despite this, Anenih still registered the fifth most total sacks in The American Athletic Conference.
 Anenih finished his final season for Houston at the peak of his college performance, appearing in fourteen games and was nominated to be on the All-American Conference First Team.